 Not too long ago, we brought you news of a campaign aiming at having HTC release ICS for the Desire HD.
 It’s been a long time coming, but there is now a similar effort underway for Motorola.
 Motorola has often locked down various devices.
 They made an attempt at peace with a bootloader unlocker tool similar to HTCDev.
 Unfortunately, that soured quickly when only a few devices were available to unlock.
 Thankfully the new RAZR i was included in the list of supported devices.

-Posted October 9, 2012 By: Jimmy McGee
+Posted October 9, 2012 at 01:30 pm by Jimmy McGee

 It’s easy to yell at Motorola.
 They make promises; they break promises.
 We tell them they’ve hurt us; they apologize, and promise to be better.
 But there you are again, sitting alone at the candle-lit restaurant in your nice clothes, by yourself, waiting for Motorola, who said they would be there an hour ago.

-Posted September 7, 2012 By: Jimmy McGee
+Posted September 7, 2012 at 01:30 pm by Jimmy McGee